sigfredonin/react-app-princeps-puzzle/README.md

 The method *show()* displays the state of the lights as a line of text on the console.
 In a microcontroller based game, an output port would be wired to control the lights, for example, port B on a PIC16F54, and the method *show()* would write the lights state to the port.

-The methon *reset()* sets the lights state to all ON.
+The method *reset()* sets the lights state to all ON.

 The method *press()* responds to the actuation of one of the 8 buttons asssociated with the 8 lights.
 It uses method *canChange()* to determine if the lights state permits the light associated with the pressed button to change.
 It uses method *mask()* to select the individual light in the state and an XOR (exclusive OR) operation to flip its state.

 The method *canChange()* returns *True* if the selected light is the leftmost light (*lightIndex* is zero), or if shifting the bit representing the selected light's left neighbor into the low order position results in a b'00000001'.
-The shift can only result in this value if the left neighbor of the selected light is ON and all the lights to its left are OFF.
+The shift can only result in this value if the left neighbor of the selected light is ON and all of the lights to its left are OFF.

 The method *presses()* calls *press()* for a sequence of button presses, then shows the resulting lights state.
 It would not be used in a microcontroller based game.

 The method *game()* resets the lights, then runs a sequence of button presses.
-In a microcontroller based game, it would loop sensing button presses and call either *reset()* or *press()* then *show()*.
+In a microcontroller based game, it would loop sensing button presses and calling either *reset()* or *press()* then *show()* in response.

 ```python
 class PrincepsPuzzle: